elfakyn/renoise-themes/README.md

-# renoise-themes
+# themes for renoise

+## HOW TO INSTALL

-**HOW TO INSTALL:** download the zip file (clone or download button), extract it, drag and drop the xrnc in renoise. enjoy.
+Download the zip file (clone or download button), extract it, drag and drop the xrnc in renoise. enjoy.

 ## Milky